BaiyanRen/real-estate-analysis/README.md

 ## 1. Visualization of Home Values in TX

-I made interactive visualizations and generated a web application by Streamlit and Heroku.
+I made interactive visualizations and generated a web application by Streamlit and Heroku, which could be viewed [here](https://capstone-baiyan.herokuapp.com/)